PyCQA/pydocstyle/docs/snippets/cli.rst

       -v, --verbose         print status information
-      --count               print total number of errors to stdout --config=<path>       use given config file and disable config discovery --select=<codes>      choose the basic list of checked errors by specifying which errors to check for (with a list of comma- separated error codes or prefixes). for example:
+      --count               print total number of errors to stdout --config=<path>       use given config file and disable config discovery --match=<pattern>     check only files that exactly match <pattern> regular expression; default is --match='(?!test_).*\.py' which
-                            --select=D101,D2
-      --ignore=<codes>      choose the basic list of checked errors by specifying which errors to ignore (with a list of comma-separated error codes or prefixes). for example:
-                            --ignore=D101,D2
-      --convention=<name>   choose the basic list of checked errors by specifying an existing convention.
-Possible conventions: pep257,
-                            numpy
-      --add-select=<codes>  amend the list of errors to check for by specifying more error codes to check.
-      --add-ignore=<codes>  amend the list of errors to check for by specifying more error codes to ignore.
-      --match=<pattern>     check only files that exactly match <pattern> regular expression; default is --match='(?!test_).*\.py' which
                             matches files that don't start with 'test_' but end